mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 they wanted, for free, by doing it the simple way.
 "One man's trash is another man's treasure."

-In this paper, we switch from $$k$$ to $$w$$.
+Parameters are named somewhat differently at this point but are
+recognizable:

-> The parameter $$w$$ affects how accurate is determination (recall) of nearest
+> The parameter $$w$$ [NB. this parameter eventually becomes
+> `efConstruction`] affects how accurate is determination (recall) of
-> neighbors in the construction algorithm [2012 paper above].
-Like in Section
+> nearest neighbors in the construction algorithm [2012 paper above].
+Like
-> 4.2, setting $$w$$ to a big number is equivalent to exhaustive search of the
+> in Section 4.2, setting $$w$$ to a big number is equivalent to
-> closest elements in the structure resulting in a perfect recall.
-The idea is
+> exhaustive search of the closest elements in the structure resulting in
-> to set $$w$$ big enough to have the recall close to unity (e.g. 0.95– 0.99).
-> Smaller recall will create a fraction of wrong links which solely increase
-> complexity of the algorithm, while our experiments indicate that increasing
-> recall at insertion higher than 0.99 have no measurable effect on the search
-> quality.
+> a perfect recall.

-The abstract also mentions the performance, which is impressive:

-> Only 0.03% of the 10 million 208-dimensional vector dataset is needed to be
-> evaluated to achieve 0.999 recall (virtually exact search).
-For recall 0.93
-> processing speed 2800 queries/s can be achieved on a dual Intel X5675 Xenon
-> server node with Java implementation.

 #### 2016: ["Growing Homophilic Networks Are Natural Navigable Small Worlds"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0158162)